COACH EDUCATION & DEVELOPMENT PROGRAM

 *All teachers / coaches who teach/coach youth should have minimum Foundation Coach Level 1 accreditation.

-UP-COMING COACHING COURSES & WORKSHOPS
+UP-COMING COACHING COURSES, WEBINARS, AND WORKSHOPS

-Differences between Coaching Workshops & Coaching Courses:
+Differences between Coaching Webinars, Workshops & Coaching Courses:

 • Coaching Courses (Level 1, 2 & 3) are a compulsory element to gain a formal coaching qualification.
 This is standardized by Volleyball Australia (VA) and delivered in cooperation with each State Volleyball organisations.
 After attending a course, you become a candidate for the relevant VA accreditation level and will gain the full qualification once all elements have been completed.

-• Coaching Workshops work in parallel to a course and include theoretical and practical sessions aiming to provide additional education.
+• Coaching Webinars & Workshops work in parallel to a course and include theoretical and practical sessions aiming to provide additional education.
 Workshops are independently created and delivered by State Volleyball New South Wales as a professional development opportunity to create better coaches and show additional practical applications.
 After attending a workshop, you receive a Certificate of Attendance and the hours spent can contribute to your coaching Log Sheet which is a requirement to gain some of the formal coaching qualifications.
-Workshops are in line with national coaching courses, this program is aiming to give deeper practical and theoretical knowledge that will facilitate and benefit coaches who are building their own coaching career.
+Workshops are in line with the national coaching courses, this program is aiming to give deeper practical and theoretical knowledge that will facilitate and benefit coaches who are building their own coaching career.
 Content is prepared in line with international standards and based on scientific, academic and practical knowledge.

 Foundation Coaching Course (Level 1)